 The Big 3 Food-Service Providers

 - Beth Winthrop, MS, RD, answered the questions for Sodexo.
-She is National Wellness Director for Campus Services, and the developer of the Simple Servings allergy-friendly dining program.
+She is National Wellness Director for Campus Services, and the developer of the Simple Servings allergy-friendly and gluten-free dining program.

 - For Compass Group, Jennifer Roberts, MS, RD, who is the Senior Director of Nutrition Communications for Compass Group North America answered our questions below.

 - For Aramark, Kelley Magowan, MS, RD, LDN, provided the information.
-She is the East Regional Dietitian for Higher Education.
+She is the Senior Health & Wellness Manager.

 Does your company have a “standard” policy or practice for colleges in regard to food allergy students?

-Sodexo managers and dietitians were also contributors to the FARE College Program, and work with departments within many of the universities we serve to implement FARE guidelines.
-This recent blog post gives more information.
+Sodexo managers and dietitians were also contributors to Food Allergy Research and Education’s FARE College Program, and work with departments within many of the universities we serve to implement FARE guidelines.
+This blog post gives more information.

 Compass: We create custom programs for each of our clients that match the specific needs of each location.
 We serve a wide variety of colleges and universities from small commuter schools to very large universities, to graduate schools and a variety of other unique educational systems.
 We offer solutions to each of our clients that include menu selections, specialty pantries, dedicated stations and in some cases entire cafés that serve students with food allergies, celiac disease and other dietary restrictions.